AdvEx/AdvEx/docs/DEPLOYMENT.md

 2. Create a DB instance with "PostgreSQL"as the engine.

-3. Configurate the options as needed.
+3. Configure the options as needed.
 Save the Master password for later use.

 ## Deployment with Elastic Beanstalk